-Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate.
+Unless they have good reason not to, they should also discuss the case with the DSL and involve children's social care as appropriate.

 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.